Saving today for the retirement you want tomorrow

 Dollars come out of your paycheck and go into your account before they are taxed.
 These pre-tax contributions reduce your taxable income, and theoretically give you more dollars to invest with.
-You pay taxes in retirement when you take distributions from your account—possibly at a lower tax rate than what you pay now.
-The taxes you pay will be on all of it—including any earnings growth.
+You pay taxes when you take withdrawals from your account after you retire—possibly at a lower tax rate than what you pay now.
+The taxes you pay will be on all of it—the original contributions and any earnings growth.

 Employer contributions can only be made with pre-tax money.
 You’ll owe income taxes on these employer contributions and any earnings upon withdrawal.

-Only contributions withheld from your salary can be made on a post-tax basis.
+Only contributions withheld from your compensation can be made on a post-tax Roth basis.

 Once you’ve designated an elective contribution as a Roth post-tax contribution, you cannot later change it to a pre-tax elective contribution.